Stocks Struggle In Subdued Deals Amid US Holiday - UrduPoint

 Friday's key US nonfarm payrolls (NFP) report will provide clues on the health of the world's biggest economy.

-"We expect volumes to pick up again... ahead of Friday's NFP."
-This week sees also minutes from the Federal Reserve's last rate-setting meet.
+"We expect volumes to pick up again... ahead of Friday's NFP." - 'Don't pause too soon' - This week sees also minutes from the Federal Reserve's last rate-setting meeting.

 Investors weighed signs of a slowing US economy against hopes that the Fed's interest-rate hiking cycle could be nearing its end.